-N.J. voters worry about taxes as they elect a new governor
+N.J.
+Voters Worry About Taxes as They Elect a New Governor

-New Jersey's voters will decide Tuesday who will take over running the state from outgoing Republican Gov. Chris Christie, who, after two terms in office, is leaving Trenton with one of the lowest job-approval ratings of any U.S. governor.
+New Jersey's voters are going to the polls Tuesday to decide who will take over running the state from outgoing Republican Gov. Chris Christie, who, after two terms in office, is leaving Trenton with one of the lowest job-approval ratings of any U.S. governor.

 Continue Reading Below